tkohonen/tkohonen.github.io/HAMK_BASIC_Software_MacUsers.md

 code --install-extension GitHub.copilot-labs
 ```

-# Apple UI changes
+## Apple UI changes

-We recommend a few changes to the mac operating system that will help you with file management and coding.
+We recommend a few changes to the mac operating system that will help you with file management and programming.
 These are Show items on desktop, File Extensions and Path bar.

-### Enable show items on desktop and show file extension
+### Step 1: Enable show items on desktop and show file extension
 ![Show items on Desktop](assets/mac-show-items-on-desktop.png "Show items on Desktop")
 ![Mac Show File Extension](assets/mac-show-file-extensions.png "Mac Show File Extension")

-### Show file path
+### Step 2: Show file path
 ![Show File path](assets/mac-show-file-path.png "Show File path")

-### Get hidden files visible (Like .ssh folder)
+### Step 3: Get hidden files visible (Like .ssh folder)
 Go to Parent folder
 press Cmd + Shift + . to reveal the hidden folder and files.
 When you no longer want to see them click Command + Shift + . again.

-# Git and Github
+## Git and Github
-### Create GitHub Account
+### Step 1: Create GitHub Account
 If you already have a **GitHub account**, you can sign in and if you don't have one, you can create a new GitHub account.

   1. Please use your personal email id to create a GitHub account.
   2. Go to [https://github.com/settings/emails](https://github.com/settings/emails) and add your student HAMK email
   3. Activate [https://education.github.com/pack](https://education.github.com/pack).
 HAMK email needs to be added before activation.
 Depending on the situation you will maybe need to be verified.
 Use your mobile student card to verify yourself.

-### Configure Git
+### Step 2: Configure Git
 You need to configure Git by providing your full name and email address.
 Use the same email address that you used to sign up for GitHub.

 ![GitHub account creation](assets/githubaccount.png "Please click Create your free account or Sign in to GitHUb.com depending on your situation")